mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 ![](/assets/jpg/IMG_1302-977x550.jpeg TIME TO GO)

 ## THE ONE-LOOP BIKE COURSE
-The crowd has packed the street around the start of the bike course.
+A crowd has packed the street around the start of the bike course.
 The cheering is incredible.
+Heading south on _Main Street_ is emotional.
+Maybe it was the effort from the swim.

+The residents along _Lakeside Road_ are out and cheering.
+I see a large Canadian flag set up on my left.
+Close by is the Italian flag.
+I call out, _"Forza Italia!"_  The family gives me an extra cheer and as I ride away, I hear _"Forza Azzuri!"_

+_McClean Creak Road_ is a hill.
+I tackle it with the least amount of effort.
+The day is still to young.

 ![](/assets/jpg/IMG_1340-977x550.jpeg EASTSIDE ROAD)